chaitan28/k8s_directory/DAY 11 - Scheduling/read.md

 kubectl taint node <node-id> high-cpu=yes:NoExecute

 # Remove taints from nodes
-kubectl taint node <node-id> high-cpu- kubectl taint node <node-id> med-cpu-
+kubectl taint node i-0d8f8ddec60f515ca high-cpu=yes:NoSchedule-
+kubectl taint node i-0d8f8ddec60f515ca high-cpu=yes:NoExecute-
 ## Conclusion

 This repository provides practical examples and commands to help you understand and implement advanced scheduling techniques in Kubernetes.
 By mastering these concepts, you can ensure that your applications run efficiently and reliably in a Kubernetes environment.